Updated Dec 5, 2020

 According to a recent National Assocation of Colleges and Employers Survey, 75 percent of employers report that the primary focus of their internship program was to recruit college graduates for full-time, entry-level positions.
 For employers, the opportunity to work with an intern for a few months is the best way to observe if that person will be a good fit with the company long-term.

-For you, internships let your determine if you want to work for the company or in that field.
+For you, internships let you determine if you want to work for the company or in that field.
 Getting invovled, working on projects and contributing to an employer through an intership is your best chance at showing them why they need to hire you.
 Be the exceptional intern and you could go from intern to employee before the internship is over.

-2. Post-grad internships can give you work experience
+2. Post grad internships can give you work experience

+Post grad internships give you additional work experience.
 Work experience is the #1 thing employers look for in a new hires.
 Maybe you’ve heard people say, “how am I supposed to get experience if no one will hire me“, the answer is internships.
 Employers like to see internship experience because it shows that you have had a chance to apply your classroom knowledge in a real world setting.
 The classroom, your grade point average and the college you attended can only take you so far.
 You need to be able to show that you can contribute on the job and learn quickly.
 Use your internship to gain or improve new hard and soft skills which will make you more marketable.

 3. You’re not excited about your major